Subscribe to updates

 Health Protection Update

 Gladys Xavier, Director of Public Health and Commissioning, provided an update on various health protection matters.
-COVID-19 and flu levels are declining nationally and across London, with plans for a spring vaccination program for those over 75 and at-risk individuals.
-While flu is circulating at low levels, there is a noted vaccine fatigue
+COVID-19 levels are declining nationally and across London, with plans for a spring vaccination programme for those over 75 and at-risk individuals.
+Flu levels are also low, though there is noted vaccine fatigue

-The committee heard about the circulation of respiratory flu viruses affecting young children, leading to croup.
-While no increase has been observed in Redbridge, proactive messages are being shared.
-The MMR vaccine programme, now including varicella (chickenpox) as MMRV, has commenced, with uptake figures to be monitored.
-An alert regarding potential toxins in Nestle infant products led to their withdrawal, with environmental health colleagues involved.
-Cervical Cancer Awareness Month is being used to promote the HPV vaccine, with messages targeting schools and encouraging uptake up to the age of 25.
+The committee heard about an increase in respiratory flu viruses circulating, leading to more cases of croup in young children.
+While Redbridge has not seen an increase, proactive messages are being disseminated.
+The MMR vaccine, now including varicella (chickenpox) as MMRV, has been introduced, with uptake to be monitored.
+An alert regarding potential toxins in Nestle infant products led to their withdrawal.
+Cervical Cancer Awareness Month is underway, promoting the HPV vaccine, with messages targeting schools and encouraging uptake up to age 25.

-Ongoing surveillance for Nipah virus is in place following two cases in healthcare workers in India.
-While there are no current cases in the UK, the alert level remains high due to the zoonotic nature of the virus.
-Overall, vaccination coverage in Redbridge is reported to be higher than the previous year, with detailed figures to be shared at the next meeting.
+Ongoing surveillance for Nipah virus is in place following two cases in India, though there are no current cases in the UK.
+Overall vaccine coverage in Redbridge is higher than the previous year, with detailed figures to be shared next month.

 Primary Care Update

-Natalie Keefe, Head of Primary Care, presented an update on the challenges and developments within primary care.
-GP practices operate as independent businesses facing issues with patient list turnover (up to 25% annually), population growth, and the impact of deprivation on demand.
-Recruitment and retention of both clinical and non-clinical staff are also significant challenges.
+Natalie Keefe, Head of Primary Care, presented an update on the challenges and progress within Redbridge's primary care services.
+GP practices operate as independent businesses facing challenges with patient list turnover, population growth, and areas of deprivation that increase demand.
+Recruitment and retention of both clinical and non-clinical staff are also issues.

-Councillor Syeda Lovely Choudhury inquired about the impact of increased clinical space on corridor care, and Ms. Keefe explained that while additional rooms are beneficial, the primary focus is on community-based care to prevent hospital admissions.
-A care home scheme is being evaluated to provide GP practice support to care home residents, aiming for call-backs within an hour and timely seen appointments.
+Councillor Choudhury questioned the impact of increased clinical space on corridor care, and Keefe explained that while additional rooms are helpful, the focus is on broader neighbourhood initiatives to keep people out of hospital.
+A care home scheme is being evaluated to provide resources to primary care to support residents in staying in their homes.

 ICB Funding / Healthwatch and Patient Safety

-Councillor Javed expressed concern about the loss of an independent voice and asked if this could be included in the letter to the Secretary of State.
-The Chair suggested keeping the issue of patient safety and the future of Healthwatch on the committee's agenda for future discussion.
+Councillor Javed expressed concern about the loss of an independent voice and suggested including this issue in the letter to national bodies.
+The committee agreed to keep the future of Healthwatch on its agenda for future meetings.

-Update on the Progress of Local NHS Restructuring and New Leadership
+Update on Local NHS Restructuring and New Leadership

 Update from Relevant Bodies